OISF/suricata/doc/userguide/rules/flow-keywords.rst

 Flowint allows storage and mathematical operations using variables.
 It operates much like flowbits but with the addition of mathematical capabilities and the fact that an integer can be stored and manipulated, not just a flag set.
-We can use this for a number of very useful things, such as counting occurrences, adding or subtracting occurrences, or doing thresholding within a stream in relation to multiple factors.
+This capability is useful for a number of very useful things, such as counting occurrences, adding or subtracting occurrences, or doing thresholding within a stream in relation to multiple factors.
 This will be expanded to a global context very soon,